WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Let Fnn_1 be numtype.
   b.
 If numtype'' is Inn, then:
     1) Let Inn_2 be numtype''.
-    2) If cvtop is TRUNC, then:
+    2) If cvtop is some TRUNC, then:
       a) Let (TRUNC sx) be cvtop.
       b) Let fN_1 be iN_1'.
       c) Return $list_(`num_((Inn_2 : Inn <: numtype)), $trunc__($sizenn1(Fnn_1), $sizenn2(Inn_2), sx, fN_1)).
-    3) If cvtop is TRUNC_SAT, then:
+    3) If cvtop is some TRUNC_SAT, then:
       a) Let (TRUNC_SAT sx) be cvtop.
       b) Let fN_1 be iN_1'.
       c) Return $list_(`num_((Inn_2 : Inn <: numtype)), $trunc_sat__($sizenn1(Fnn_1), $sizenn2(Inn_2), sx, fN_1)).